Tokyo schools drop controversial dress code on hair and underwear color - KESQ

 Other rules being cut include the practice of punishing students with a form of house arrest, and ambiguous language in the guidelines on what is considered “typical of high school students.”

-The policy changes go into effect at the start of the new semester on April 1.
+The policy changes go into effect at the start of the new academic year on April 1.
 The move came after Tokyo’s board of education conducted a survey last year that asked schools, students and parents about their views on the policies.

 Tokyo isn’t the only Japanese city with a strict dress code — similar rules are in effect around the country, with many schools requiring students to wear shoes and socks of a designated color.

-Schools in Fukuoka, on the island of Kyushu, also have rules restricting students’ hairstyles and dictating both the color and pattern of their underwear, according to CNN affiliate Asahi Shimbun.
+Schools in Fukuoka, on the island of Kyushu, also have rules restricting students’ hairstyles and dictating both the color and pattern of their underwear, according to Japanese newspaper Asahi Shimbun.

 Like Tokyo, Fukuoka conducted a public survey last year, in which students complained that the dress code caused them stress and limited their self-expression, Asahi reported.

-Note: This article was updated to clarify that April 1 is the start of a new academic year and that Asahi Shimbun is a Japanese newspaper.